Part of the Communicable Disease Control Manual

 - Other control measures

 - References and further information

 The incidence of rubella in New Zealand has decreased since the last national epidemic in 1995.
-A cohort of women born in the years 1965 to 1967 may be less likely to have been immunised as children than women born before or later.

 More detailed epidemiological information is available on the Institute of Environmental Science and Research (ESR) surveillance website.

 An illness with a generalised maculopapular rash, fever and one or more of the following: